gabrielcor/node-redescape-EscapeRoomSupplier/Flows/Get UPC State Keypad/readme.md

-# Get UPC State of Molecule Machine
+# Get UPC State of Keypad

 This flow gets the UPC state of the Keypad Emulator and shows the result in a Devices Tab in the Dashboard.